NACLab/ngc-museum/exhibitors/README.md

 however the exhibitor requires, though it is recommended that each sub-directory within an exhibitor's folder pertains to a single paper/publication or application.
-The only file we require in an exhibitor's folder is a single markdown file -- `README.md` -- containing information about the exhibitor and a header containing the name of the exhibitor, e.g., the researcher, organization, company, or research group/lab, as follows:
+The only file we require in an exhibitor's folder is a single markdown file -- `README.md` at the top-level -- containing information about the exhibitor and a header containing the name of the exhibitor, e.g., the researcher, organization, company, or research group/lab, as follows:
 ```markdown
 # <NAME_OF_EXHIBITOR>

 ...rest of text...
 ```

+It is up to the exhibitor to provide the relevant context and explanation of how a set of models relate to one another (if they do), a research group's body of ongoing work, or the broader goals they are meant to satisfy, hypotheses they are meant to test, and general research questions they seek to answer.